 Alex Gerage making a difference from Illinois:

-Alex Gerage, a BFT volunteer from Illinois, has just sent us over 3000 comics to be sent to the troops.
+Alex Gerage, a BFT volunteer from Illinois, has just sent us over 3,000 comics to be sent to the troops.
 He first learned about Books For Troops, Inc. in the spring of 2012 when he read an article about BFT's efforts to send comics to the soldiers after realizing from many of their responses how popular they were.
-As a fan of comics and interested in an opportunity to give back to the military, Alex joined Books for Troops in June of 2012 as its first "out of state member" His sole goal was to share his love of superheroes with those who serve, and provide them a means of escape from their daily sacrifices and hardships.
+As a fan of comics and interested in an opportunity to give back to the military, Alex joined Books For Troops, Inc. in June of 2012 as its first "out-of- state member.
+His sole goal was to share his love of superheroes with those who serve, and provide them a means of escape from their daily sacrifices and hardships.

-Alex has done the hard part and gotten the comics for the troops and raised the money to get them to our office in Clifton Park.
-However, we still need the money to ship them to our troops that are deployed or in the VA hospitals.
-It costs $12.50 to ship 100 comics either overseas or within the country.
-Please help us pay for these shipping costs by donating to Books for Troops, 152 Oak Brook Commons, Clifton Park, NY 12065
+Alex has done the hard part getting the comics for the troops and raising the funds to mail them to our office in Clifton Park.
+However, we still need the money to ship them to our deployed troops and those recuperating in VA hospitals.
+It costs $12.50 to ship 100 comic books either overseas or within the United States.
+Please help us pay for these shipping costs by donating to Books For Troops, Inc., 152 Oak Brook Commons, Clifton Park, NY 12065.